Sigma88/Stockalike/ForumThread.md

 If you find an easter egg in game, or you decide to look at this list, please don't spoil the surprise for other players.
 If you want to post about an easter egg in the thread, hide everything inside a spoiler and put a warning outside so that people know that there are easter egg informations inside the spoiler.

-#### Earth's Ocean, Northern emisphere.

-A small version of Azeroth from the famous MMORPG World of Warcraft has emerged near the Northern Ice Caps of Earth.
-Coordinates ~ LAT: 66 LON: 0

-#### Orbiting the Earth.

-A reproduction of the Space Station "Mir" can sometimes be spotted in orbit around Earth.
-Its eccentric orbit brings it inside the atmosphere when closer to the Earth, approach might be tricky.

-#### Orbiting the Moon.

-Sometimes a Stargate appears in a polar orbit around the Moon.
-Nobody knows where this "portal" might lead, but the colors of the bigger chevrons might give you some more clues.

-#### Orbiting the Sun at Earth's L3 point.

-A borg cube can sometimes be spotted hiding behind the Sun.
-Some ships have reported temporal anomalies when approaching the cube.

-#### Orbiting the Sun at Jupiter's L5 point.

-This is a very unusual Trojan of Jupiter since it has the shape of an horse.
-It might be a gift from some alien civilization.

-#### Orbiting Saturn

-##### Mean Anomaly At Epoch = 3.2

-This is no moon, this is a TIE fighter.
-And it's hiding from whatever the other easter egg is.

-##### Mean Anomaly At Epoch = 0.07

-The mission of this Type-F Shuttlecraft is to find out whatever the other easter egg is.